micmejia/bible-dump/AMPC/Genesis/Gen 22.md

-Abraham said, My son, [^b]God Himself will provide a lamb for the burnt offering.
+Abraham said, My son, God Himself will provide a lamb for the burnt offering.
 So the two went on together.